alnvdl/alnvdl.github.io/_posts/2023-09-07-error-handling-in-go.md

 **I know it because I've seen these mistakes being made.
 I know it because I've made these mistakes myself.** So here's my attempt at making amends for all the mistakes I've made.

-These mistakes can happen when just using Go's standard library and vanilla error wrapping.
-They can also happen when using 3rd party error libraries.
-I believe one of the causes of this problem is that in most popular programming languages, exceptions are the norm.
-And with exceptions, it's usually standard bad practice to just let things explode and get a stack trace somewhere later.
-In other words, if you forget about error handling in most programming languages, something will take care of it for you.
-And then your users will get a very weird message or an odd-looking webpage spilling the guts of your stack.

-Go on the other hand invites you to *really* think about error handling.
-But people aren't trained to think of petty, sad things such as errors!

-I won't go over all the possible things that people do wrong (that would be an infinite list).
-Instead, I will suggest some good practices -- or at least, my interpretation of them from reading some official Go resources.
-The information condensed below was extracted from multiple official Go sources, where I think it's a bit dispersed and hard to piece together:
+I won't go over all the possible things that can go wrong (that would be a very large list).
+Instead, I will suggest some good practices and contrast them with some negative examples -- or at least, my interpretation of positive and negative based on reading some official Go resources.
+The information condensed below was extracted from multiple official Go sources, where I think it's all a bit dispersed and hard to piece together:
 - [https://go.dev/blog/error-handling-and-go](https://go.dev/blog/error-handling-and-go)
 - [https://go.dev/blog/errors-are-values](https://go.dev/blog/errors-are-values)
 - [https://go.dev/blog/go1.13-errors](https://go.dev/blog/go1.13-errors)